Go to Content 1 Go to Home 2 Go to Navigation 3 Go to Search 4 Go to Sitemap 5

 Brazil and the United States engage on topics such as the defense of democracy, the fight against climate change, the promotion of human rights, the integration of value chains, trade facilitation, science, technology and innovation, and the strengthening of cooperation in the fields of energy transition, space, education and culture.

 At the invitation of President Biden, President Lula visited Washington, DC, on February 10, 2023.
 On the occasion, both leaders stressed that the strengthening of democracy, the promotion of respect to human rights and the fight against climate change are at the center of the bilateral agenda.
-They also decided to resume activities Brazil-U.S. High Level Working Group on Climate Change and revitalize the Joint Action Plan to Eliminate Racial and Ethnic Discrimination.
+They also decided to resume activities of the Brazil-U.S. High Level Working Group on Climate Change and to revitalize the Brazil-U.S Joint Action Plan to Eliminate Racial and Ethnic Discrimination and Promote Equality.

 President Lula and President Biden met again on September 20, 2023 in New York.
 The meeting marked the joint launch of the “Partnership for Workers’ Rights”.